Food, Fitness and Holidays

 Janet Hackert, Nutrition and Health Education Specialist, Harrison County, University of Missouri Extension

 With kids, it seems there is always a reason for parties, treats or rewards.
-It’s easy to think of candy, cake or soda, but with more than 1 in 3 American children and adolescents overweight or obese as of 2012, it is time to think about fun and healthy alternatives for party treats.
+It’s easy to think of candy, cake or soda, but with more than 1 in 3 American children and adolescents overweight or obese, it is time to think about fun and healthy alternatives for party treats.

 Though overeating may be a factor in causing obesity, body weight is affected by both caloric intake and expenditure.
 A healthy balance is the key.
 So when looking for fun treats, think about more nutritious and tasty food options.
 Also consider non-food options that get children active in order to burn the calories they consume.